 Our chocolate drip cake features an explosion of your favourite retro chocolate bars on top.

 Chocolate explosion drip cake is made with all your favourite chocolate bars and is flooded with chocolate ganache.
 Taming Twins blogger Sarah Barnes’ mouth-watering cake really looks the part for special occasions.
 Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive chocolate drip cake uses a popular decoration technique called the ‘drip’.
 The drip is often a ganache or loose icing that is drizzled around the top edge of the cake so it drips down to create the drip effect.
 It can also be referred to as a flooded cake.
-You’d be surprised how easy this chocolate drip cake is to achieve!
-This stunning cake serves six-to-eight people and will take around 1hr and 20 mins to make, bake and decorate…
+You’d be surprised how easy this chocolate drip cake is to achieve.
+This stunning four layer cake serves six to eight people and will take around 1hr and 20 mins to make, bake and decorate…

 Watch how to make this chocolate drip cake

 - For the 4 layers of sponge: (or you could buy readymade sponge bases)

 - 350 (12oz) caster sugar

 - For the icing (or you could use 2 x 400g readymade buttercream):